ndriqimlahu/it-helpdesk-system/README.md

 ### Prerequisites

-In order to open this software project is required to have an Visual Modeling and Design Tool (Enterprise Architect), an UI/UX Design Tool (Adobe XD) and an Office Pack (Word & Excel).
+In order to open this software project is required to have an Visual Modeling and Design Tool (Enterprise Architect), an UI/UX Design Tool (Adobe XD) and an Office Pack (Microsoft Word & Microsoft Excel).

 ### Installation